mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-13-Centralized-Logging-and-Event-Forwarding-for-Identity-Events/README.md

 ![Test user created in ADUC](images/21-test-user-created-in-aduc.png)

+---

+### 22. Forwarded User Creation Event Validated

 The account creation event was collected in Forwarded Events on `MRTG-LOG01`.

 ![Forwarded user created event collected](images/22-forwarded-4720-user-created-event-collected.png)

+This confirmed that account lifecycle events were forwarded successfully.

+---

+### 23. Test User Disabled in ADUC

-The test user was then disabled in Active Directory.
+The test user was disabled in Active Directory.

 Expected event ID: